brianboyer/brianboyer.net/_src/resume.md

 ---
 layout: base.njk
-title: "Resume"
+title: "Résumé"
-description: "I'm an experienced leader, technologist and award-winning journalist."
+description: "I’m an experienced leader, technologist and award-winning journalist."
 ---

-# This is [Brian Boyer](/)'s résumé.
+# Résumé
 I began my career as a technologist and became a leader of software teams.
 But I wanted to do more to help people.
 So, I ditched the tech startups and found a new career in journalism.

 It’s been more than a decade since I made the switch, and I believe my unusual experience has provided a helpful perspective on the many challenges we face.